dr-morris-j/stock-price-predictor/README.md

 ### About the model.

-This machine learning model uses the support vector classifier.
+This machine learning model uses the Support Vector machine Classifier (SVC).

+Read more about SVC in Sci-Kit Learn [here](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

 This model is for display purposes only.